uppes/coroutine/Parallel.md

 Event hooks
 -------

-When creating asynchronous processes, you'll get an instance of `ProcessInterface` returned.
+When creating asynchronous processes, you'll get an instance of `ParallelInterface` returned.
 You can add the following event hooks on a process.

 ```php